Contributions

 What the Guild does for its Members

-With Covid restrictions and health protocols making it more difficult to meet as a group, staying visible and meaningful has been more challenging.
+In 2020/21 and With Covid restrictions and health protocols making it more difficult to meet as a group, staying visible and meaningful has been more challenging.
 Here is a list of all the things that your Guild Executive and a few dedicated Volunteers have been doing since the start of the pandemic.

 • Participated in a co-operative canvas project